Subsets of rectifiable curves in Banach spaces I: sharp exponents in traveling salesman theorems: Introduction

-The following theorem, extending Schul's theorem from $\ell_2$ to $\ell_p$ with $1<p<\infty$, is our main result.
+The following pair of theorems, extending Schul's theorem from $\ell_2$ to $\ell_p$ with $1<p<\infty$, constitute our main result.
 We emphasize that when $p\neq 2$, there is a strict gap between the necessary and sufficient conditions for a set to be contained in a rectifiable curve.